7 Different Excavator Bucket Types and Their Uses | OEM

 The edges of the bucket, for example, are reinforced with added material and have sharper teeth.
 This allows it to be pushed into the rock with more force, which makes the excavator's job easier.
 Don't worry about breaking the bucket; They're durable!

-Type #3: Clean-Up Excavator Bucket
+Type 3: Cleaning Excavator Bucket

 After a long, hard day of digging, there will be plenty of debris around.
 To make their job easier, the excavator operator will install a cleaning bucket on their vehicle.
-The clean bucket does not have any protruding teeth and is not considered for size.
+The cleaning bucket does not have any protruding teeth and is not considered for size.

 They are relatively small, while maintaining the shape of a regular bucket.
 This comes down to its main function.
 It is designed for cleaning up work areas.
 One of the most important uses of a bucket is that it also reduces maintenance costs.
 Cleanup crews are rarely used, so their work can be moved elsewhere.

-Type #4: Skeleton Excavator Bucket
+Type 4: Skeleton Excavator Bucket

 Not all excavations are created equal.
 In some cases, a more refined process must be used.
 This is where the skeleton bucket must be used and attached to the vehicle.
 The skeleton bucket variant is an improved bucket that allows for the separation of finer materials during excavation.